smithwm210/portfolioOLD/README.md

 # smithwm210

 Hello!
 My name is Will and I am a student at Worcester Polytechnic Institute in Massachusetts with a passion for game design.
-So far, I have finished two games in collaborations with other WPI students.
-My main focus of study is Computer Science, so I have plenty of experience writing code, but I'm interested in all aspects of game development.
+So far, I have finished two games in collaboration with other WPI students.
+I'm pursuing a Techonology BS in Interactive Media and Game Development.
+I'm interested in all aspects of game development, with a primary focus on game programming and level design.

 View my [resume](/Assets/Resume-SmithW.pdf)